Marble-tiled bathroom wall with round mirror, timber vanity and black tapware

 High-Risk Construction Work Categories

-Under Australian WHS Regulations (Chapter 7 Part 7.1 - Hazardous Chemicals, Schedule 14 - Prohibited Carcinogens), this work is classified as high-risk due to:
+Under Australian WHS Regulations (Chapter 7 Part 7.1 - Hazardous Chemicals (Reg 49-50 workplace exposure standards; Reg 529CA-529CB crystalline silica obligations); 1 September 2024 Crystalline Silica Substances Regulation 2024), this work is classified as high-risk due to:

 • Work involving hazardous chemicals (Tile adhesives, grouts, sealants, and cleaning chemicals may contain hazardous substances.
 Consult SDS for each product.)